 For career civilian and military safety professionals from civilian job series 0017, 0018, 0019, 0803, or 1815 and military AFSCs 1S0XX, 2AXXX, 2WXXX, 11XX, 12XX, or 21XX assigned to or selected for assignment into a management position.
 Focus is on wing-level, however does not exclude NAF/center, MAJCOM, etc. Air Force personnel must obtain class seats through their MAJCOM/DRU/FOA safety office.

-All students enrolled in the SMC course must complete prerequisites before arrival.
+Prerequisite: All students enrolled in the SMC course must complete a prerequisite before arrival.
 For instructions:

 Class Length: 5 days